dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 ### 2. Send email to the DIME GitHub Team

+You must submit this MOU from your World Bank email, if you are still in the process of setting up your World Bank email you can not yet request access to the DIME Account.
+If you need access to the individual repositories in the meanwhile, ask your team to submit a request for you to be added as an external collaborator.
+See links on the [main README](https://github.com/dime-worldbank/dime-account-admin) of this repositories for instructions.

 Complete the **World Bank GitHub.com MOU** below by copying it to an email and filling in your information in the end of the MOU.
 Send this email to  `dimeanalytics@worldbank.org` with the subject line "Request to Join DIME GitHub Group - [YOUR NAME]".

 World Bank Group Staff GitHub.com Pilot MOU: